407 Proxy Authentication Required (Mr. Robot): Plot

 Vera forces Krista and Elliot into an impromptu therapy session to discover more about Mr. Robot.
 Krista protests, saying it will not work without a controlled and private environment, so Vera orders his associates to leave.
 Krista, still not satisfied, acquiesces after convincing from Elliot.
 Growing impatient with the discussion of Elliot's mother, Vera demands they discuss the origins of Mr. Robot's existence.
 Elliot begins to feel that a secret is being kept from him.
 Frustrated by Mr. Robot and Krista's attempts at diverting the subject matter, he encourages Vera to read from Krista's files.
 The window event from his childhood is brought up as a moment of significance.
 Elliot's version of events, that his father accidentally pushed him out the window, is revealed to be incorrect.
 Discovering instead that he had directed his sister to hide in the closet from their father, as he armed himself with a baseball bat, he learns that he jumped from the window intentionally out of fear.
 Krista compares his poor memory of the day to his inability to remember moments where Mr. Robot takes control.
 This makes Elliot realize Mr. Robot took control that day, having existed for longer than he had thought.
 Krista questions Mr. Robot's purpose and works out that Elliot needed protecting from his father.
-Upon Krista asking Elliot why he would be afraid of his father and jump from his bedroom window, as he breaks down he remembers that he was sexually abused by his father as a child.
+Upon Krista asking Elliot why he would be afraid of his father and jump from his bedroom window, he breaks down as he remembers that he was sexually abused by his father as a child.

 Unable to come to terms with his abuse, Elliot is consoled by Vera.
 Elliot blames Vera for the revelation, but Vera reveals his own past with sexual abuse, from friends of his mother.
 Vera says people with their trauma should not struggle alone, and confides his philosophy that people like them become unstoppable.
-Vera assures Elliot that he isn't alone anymore, but Krista sneaks up and stabs Vera in the back, killing him.
+Vera assures Elliot that he isn't alone anymore, but Krista sneaks up behind Vera and stabs him in the back, killing him.